SALT-Lab-Human-AI/project-check-point-1-NOODEIA/README.md

 We draft task descriptions and example prompts for the three scenarios and ask AI to suggest a standardized protocol structure to ensure consistency across tools.

+We utilized Claude Code to temporarily log and document the set up steps during the developing phase and we will be modifying and editing them in the later phases.

 All AI-generated content was **critically reviewed, edited, and adapted by human team members** before inclusion.